 Many people don’t really care to throw their garbage into the bins they’re supposed to, and as a result there are lots of plastic wrappers, coffee cups and even larger things all over the place.

 The city does have workers that try to keep things under control and do their best, but sometimes – and especially in some areas of the city – they simply can’t keep up.

-And don’t even get me started on the dog poop situation.
+And don’t even get me started on the dog poop situation!
 I absolutely hate it.
-Nobody seems to clean after their pets, who apparently love to poop on all sidewalks.
-Horrible!
+Nobody seems to clean after their pets, who apparently love to poop on sidewalks only.
+It’s horrible!

 6. BIG pollution problems

 The air quality is abysmal in Bucharest, which is considered one of the most polluted cities in Romania and Europe.

 A recent study ranked it as the 6th most polluted city in Europe, but I sometimes saw headlines claiming that it was the most polluted European capital.